An idea and a crisp $100 bill is all you need to start your new business. Seriously. And we’re about to show you how.

 - Domain name — Free for the first year with your hosting services

 - An email address — $6 per month with Google Workspace

 You can get everything you need for $65.40 today.
-Then, you can upgrade to better tools and systems, invest in more services, and continue to grow your business as you start making money to invest back into your business.
+Then, you can upgrade to better tools and systems, invest in more services, and continue to grow your business as you start making money you can invest back into it.